rafayet13/rafayet13.github.io/_posts/2018-11-17-selenium-withpython.md

 My name is Rafayet and I'm going to be your guide in these Automation journey which is selenium automation testing with python.
 I have been in the software industry for years now and have been doing things like devlopment and testing.  building automation frameworks and mentoring and encouraging newcomers alag developing as well as breaking the software and taking discourse.

-And you are the tester and that's also you enjoyed a couple of things I consider very important our

-collaboration and practicing the cardinal.
+And you are the tester and that's also you enjoyed a couple of things I consider very important our collaboration and practicing the cardinal.

-I am really a very firm believer that the practice is the only thing and the only way to learn more
+I am really a very firm believer that the practice is the only thing and the only way to learn more questions.

-questions.Please participate please practice as much as possible and never hesitate to ask questions.
+Please participate please practice as much as possible and never hesitate to ask questions.

 More practice means better learning and software is passion.
 Spreading knowledge is something I really love and enjoy.